 On June 14, 2016, an Order was issued allowing Brodett to present his defense only with respect to the P27.0 million and P9.3 million which allegedly came from PHC funds and not in the whole amount of P66.8 million.
 On July 1, 2016, a Motion for Reconsideration of the said Order was filed by the Private Prosecutor (Parent Company).
 On August 30, 2016, the Private Prosecutor (Parent Company) filed a Reply to Brodett's Comment/Opposition dated August 25, 2016.
 After the presentation of defense evidence has already been concluded on June 5, 2018, the accused filed their Formal Offer of Evidence, which was partially admitted by the Court on August 28, 2018.
 On February 21, 2020, the Court promulgated its judgment finding accused Brodett guilty for the crime of theft, sentencing him to the penalty of imprisonment for a minimum period of four (4) years, two (2) months, one (1) day, to a maximum period of sixteen (16) years and 4 months.
 He was also found civilly liable to pay PHC the amount of P14,235,700, with legal interest of 12% per annum from April 11, 2008 until June 30, 2013 and the total obligation plus 6% legal interest from July 1, 2013 until fully paid.
-Brodett manifested that he will file his Motion for Reconsideration of the said Decision.
-On July 1, 2020, PHC filed its Consolidated Comment/Opposition thereto.
-The case was promulgated on December 2, 2020 and Brodett's conviction was affirmed.
-He then filed an appeal.
+Brodett filed his Motion for Reconsideration of the said Decision.
+The trial Court issued a Joint Resolution dated November 11, 2020 whereby it affirmed its earlier Decision, but with a modification, specifically holding him criminally liable for a higher offense of qualified theft, and imposing the graver penalty of ten (10) years and one (1) day of Prision Mayor as minimum to twenty (20) years of Reclusion Temporal as maximum.
+Brodett then timely filed an appeal with the Court of Appeals on December 3, 2020.